 Sophie is a descendant of the former royal family of the Kingdom of Württemberg near Bavaria, and she is also related to the Orléanist claimant to the French throne, Prince Henri, Count of Paris.

 For her wedding day, the bride chose to wear two custom dresses: one for the church ceremony and reception, and one for the cocktail party and dancing that followed.
 She paired both gowns with a family tiara, an heirloom veil, and her engagement ring from Max, who proposed in July 2017 while on vacation in Venice, Italy.
 The final touch?
 A romantic bouquet of bright pink roses and baby's breath.

 In European tradition, the bride and groom were surrounded by an entourage of young attendants.
 The five bridesmaids wore white dresses accented with red ribbons and crowns of baby's breath, while the two page boys wore traditional morning coats.

 On the big day, the bride arrived at the church with her father, Prince Philip of Württemberg.
 Philip is the son of Duke Carl Württemberg, the House of Württemberg's patriarch.
-Per royal wedding tradition, the duchess's processional included a slew of smartly dressed children, including three bridesmaids dressed in white and wearing red and black belts.
-A handful of pageboys were also present at the ceremony, wearing traditional black and blue morning coats.
+Per royal wedding tradition, the processional included a slew of smartly dressed children, who escorted the bride down the aisle and helped with her stately dress.